ValeriyEmelyanov/ValeriyEmelyanov/README.md

 - 👋 Hi, I’m @ValeriyEmelyanov
 - 👀 I’m interested in Java and Kotlin
 - 🌱 I’m currently learning Java and Kotlin
 - 💞️ I’m looking to collaborate on ...
-(I haven 't figured out how to formulate it yet)
 - 📫 How to reach me: emelva@rambler.ru

 <!---